Canada and India expel each other's diplomats in escalating dispute over a 2023 assassination

 In response to the allegations, India told Canada last year to remove 41 of its 62 diplomats in the country.
 Ever since, the relations between the two countries have been frosty.

-The pro-Khalistan, or Sikh independence, movement is a thorny issue between India and Canada.
+The pro-Khalistan movement is a thorny issue between India and Canada.
 New Delhi has repeatedly criticized Trudeau's government for being soft on supporters of the Khalistan movement who reside in Canada.
 The Khalistan movement is banned in India, but has support among the Sikh diaspora, particularly in Canada.

 India has been asking countries like Canada, Australia and the U.K. to take legal action against Sikh activists.
 India has particularly raised these concerns with Canada, where Sikhs make up nearly 2% of the country’s population.